ioccc-src/winner/next/rules.md

 Copyright © 2025 Leonid A. Broukhis and Landon Curt Noll.

 All Rights Reserved.
-Permission for personal, education or non-profit use is granted provided this this copyright and notice are included in its entirety and remains unaltered.
+Permission for personal, education or non-profit use is granted provided this copyright and notice are included in its entirety and remains unaltered.
 All other uses **MUST** receive prior permission in writing by [contacting the judges](../contact.html).